BUGS-NYU/TerminalWorkshop/README.md

 ____________________
 ### 4. .sh, python, javac, java

 - [ ] Nadira asked me to write some computer thingy?
 A program or something, that lets us see only the third joke from the 'jokes.txt' text file?
 Well I know the third joke is on lines 8 and 9.
 Can you help?
+Navigate to the 'TerminalWorkshop' directory and try.

 	```
 	$ nano third_joke.sh
+	Inside nano type the follow line.
 		head -n 9 jokes.txt | tail -n 2
+	Then exit nano and run the next line.
 	$ bash third_joke.sh
 	```

 - [ ] Nadira asked me to run her Intro to Programming homework written in python from the file 'poem.py' and another homework written in java from the file 'poem.java'.
+They're located in the 'code' directory.

 	```
 	$ python poem.py